Test-Driven Development

 • Testable by design — if you can't write a test for it, the code is probably too complex

-• Minimal — you only write code that a test demands; no speculative features
+• Minimal — you only write code that a test demands

 • Behavior-focused — tests capture intent, not implementation